Maroua-Mezhoud/wolfram-simulations/README.md

-# wolfram-simulations
+# Wolfram Toolkit 🌌
-A collection of computational physics simulations and interactive models built with the Wolfram Language.
+This repository is my personal collection of computational tools developed using **Wolfram Mathematica** to streamline my physics research and studies